kvenkatamanasa/Payment-Failure-Recovery-Agent/README.md

 * It does not transfer actual money.
 * Recovery actions are simulated.
 * The AI diagnosis is rule-based.
-* Failure scenarios are manually selected for simulation.
+* Failure scenarios are manually selected for controlled testing.
+* It does not provide real financial advice.
 * It is not intended for production financial use.
+* It does not currently integrate with a real payment gateway.
+* Additional security and compliance work would be required for a production system.

 ---